 “As a white mother of a white son, I do not pretend to know what you must be going through right now.
 I respect and honor our differences.
 My neighbors and I have taken these pictures because we want you to know that you are not alone.
 We have all wept for your son.
 We dress our children in hoodies because we want them to grow up to share the burden we feel.
 We want them to know that if a child or a group of children are not safe in this world then we are all responsible.
 We want them to know that today, at this moment, we are all Trayvon.”

-While it’s also been stated that it may not be fully possible for a white person to grasp what it’s like to be black in America, the thought counts.
+It’s also been stated that it may not be fully possible for a white person to grasp what it’s like to be black in America the thought counts.

 This shows me that there are indeed many white people who woke up when this verdict came down.

 Those who were asleep or standing by silently, are speaking out.
 That’s what it’s going to take to end it.
-So when Randi Rhodes took to the airwaves today, saying the things she said, it was a High Moment in the History of America and we will see how much of an IMPACT she had.
+So when Randi Rhodes took to the airwaves today, saying the things she said, it was a High Moment in the History of America.
+We will see how much of an IMPACT she had.
 Let’s hope this day is remembered for quite some time.

 In her ‘homework’ links for the day, you’ll find all the reference points – including the historical paper by Peggy McIntosh, “White Privilege: Unpacking the Invisible Knapsack”

-I’ve personally never heard of this paper until today; and it’s yet another reason that I love Randi Rhodes.
+I’ve personally never heard of this paper until today.
+It’s yet another reason that I love Randi Rhodes.

 There’s a short list of famous white people who speak candidly on the issue of race, and racism.
 They include people who are usually targets of negative rants by Conservatives.